le717/Blocks/Documentation/Tutorial.md

 *Coming Soon.*

+---

 ### Task #2: Adding a Blocked Wall on the Left Corner ###

 This is that special circumstance I mentioned in Lesson #2.
 Adding a Blocked Wall on the left corner (1st column of any row) of the level is not much harder than adding one anywhere else, it is just different.

-To make this special edit a bit clearer, we will edit the same line from Task #1, including the Blocked Wall we added, but we'll include the second line to show that alignment counts.
+To make this special edit a bit clearer, we will edit the same line from Task #1, including the Blocked Wall we added, but we'll include the second line to show that indentation matters.

-Now you recall I said in Lesson #2 that for the first letter of a BW (or any non-Free tile) the code is offset to the left of the free tile code directly above or below it.
+Recall I said in Lesson #2 that for the first letter of a BW (or any non-Free tile) the code is offset to the left of the Free tile code directly above or below it.
 To make that a bit clearer (if you are confused), here is a correct alignment:

 ```